 We will have a limited number of trained facilitators that we will be able to pair with events that need them.
 However, due to demand the number may be limited.
 We encourage hosts to identify interested friends, neighbors, or stakeholders to join them in completing the training and at their event.

 Facilitation trainings are open to the public, but registration and Common Ground participation is required of those who complete the training.
 If you cannot complete the training, an online webinar will be available to view remotely.

 Can I (the host) become a facilitator?

 Yes!
 We welcome all hosts to complete the two-hour facilitation training and join your tables!

 We had a great conversation, and we have an idea!
 What do we do?

-Thanks to a partnership with Neighborhood Connections and ioby, we are pleased to provide facilitation training, action clinics, fundraising workshops and match funds for project ideas that emerge from Common Ground conversations on June 24.
+Thanks to a partnership with Neighborhood Connections and ioby in 2018, we are pleased to provide facilitation training, action clinics, fundraising workshops and match funds for project ideas that emerge from Common Ground conversations.